Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-K_SDuNButR4.md

 ### Transcript

-> oh an overflow valve where it only goes that way once the pipeline is completely full but yeah yeah that would actually be really sweet i see i see what you're playing it
+> oh an overflow valve where it only goes that way once the pipeline is completely full but yeah yeah that would actually be really sweet I see I see what you're playing it